adigenova/fastmin-sg/README.md

 ### Minimap2

-The file LICENSE.minimap.txt contains a copy of the minimap2 license.
+The file LICENSE.minimap2.txt contains a copy of the minimap2 license.

 # Citation